Eborn Books: History

 The business originally started when Bret Eborn (having been a book collector for many years) began buying and selling used books.
 He was sufficiently successful at this endeavor that he and his wife Cindy opened their first bookstore in Layton in 1989, later moving it to a second location in Layton.
 Eborn says the business increased substantially once it began selling books on consignment.
 Eborn then spent ten years in Phoenix, Arizona, publishing books and selling used and rare books through mail-order catalogs.
 In 2000 they moved back to Utah and opened a location in Roy.

 By April 2002, Eborn Books opened a shop in Downtown Salt Lake City at 433 East 300 South, adding to its previous location in Roy.
 Within several months, Bret Eborn indicated that he planned to close the Roy location and open another one in the Valley Fair Mall in West Valley City.
 In 2016 another franchised store opened in Layton, Utah at the Layton Hills Mall, and in 2017 a franchise opened in South Town Center in Sandy, Utah.
-Also in 2017 Eborn Books purchased the Latter-Day Harvest Bookstore, from Living Scriptures, in Nauvoo, Illinois (which was renamed the Nauvoo Trading Post).
+Also in 2017 Eborn Books purchased the Latter-Day Harvest Bookstore, from Living Scriptures, in Nauvoo, Illinois (which was called the Nauvoo Trading Post, but they soon renamed it as an Eborn Books location).

 In April 2008, Bret Eborn purchased two old editions of the Book of Mormon for $11,000 at his store in the Valley Fair Mall in West Valley City.
 Later the same evening he discovered that the books had been stolen from the Daughters of Utah Pioneers Museum several days before, along with 11 other rare books.
 Upon verifying the proper ownership of the books much later that night, Eborn contacted the Salt Lake City Police Department (SLCPD) and turned over the artifacts.
 Eborn believed the estimated value of the two books to be $22,000, so he paid $11,000 for them.
 Regarding the estimated value of the entire lot that was stolen, the police erroneously reported them to be worth "anywhere from $800,000 to a million dollars," but book dealers would argue it to be much less, as the books were of extremely poor quality.
 Fortunately for Eborn, the thieves were caught before his check was cashed.